StoccoDavide/LEM-LAST/README.md

 # LEM (Large Expressions Management)

 This is a module for the `LEM` (Large Expressions Management) package.
 It contains the functions to deal with large expressions management.
 The module can be used to veil and unveil large expressions to avoid expression swell.
-The module is very similar to the `LargeExpressions` module provided by Maple.
-The main difference is that the `LEM` module has some additional built-in functions to display, list and substitute veiled expressions.

 The code in this repository is hopefully an improved version of the code provided in Wenqin Zhou's PhD thesis *Symbolic Computation Techniques for Solving Large Expressions*.